-He has +20 years of experience working in various media outlets in Spain and in the U.S., specializing in politics.
-In Washington, he follows the day-to-day news of the White House, U.S. Congress, State Department, think-tanks, and Latin American politics, a region he frequently visits.
+He has more than 20 years of experience working in various media outlets in Spain and in the U.S., specializing in politics.
+In Washington, he follows the day-to-day news of the White House, U.S. Congress, State Department, and Latin American politics, a region he frequently visits.

-He was the U.S. Correspondent for RAC1 from 2007 to 2017.
-Previously, he worked as a journalist for Radio Intereconomía, Ona Catalana Radio, Europa Press Agency, COM Ràdio, Plataforma Digital (Canal +), and Catalunya Ràdio, among others.
+Since 2007, he has been the U.S. correspondent for RAC1.
+Previously, he worked as a journalist for Radio Intereconomia, Ona Catalana Radio, Europa Press Agency, COM Radio, Plataforma Digital (Canal +), and Catalunya Radio, among others.

-He has served as director of Communications at the Ministry of Trade, Tourism and Consumer Affairs (Catalan Government); and worked as an strategic communication consultant at the Inter-American Development Bank (IDB) and at the corporate communication company Intermedia GdC.
+He has served as Director of Communications at the Ministry of Trade, Tourism and Consumer Affairs (Catalan Government); and as a strategic communication consultant at the Inter-American Development Bank (IDB), and at the corporate communication company Intermedia GdC.

 His academic experience includes visiting professor in Political Communication, Management Crisis, and Media Training.
-He is a member of the National Association of Hispanic Journalists (NAHJ) in DC and of the Col·legi de Periodistes de Catalunya.
+He is an active member of the National Association of Hispanic Journalists (NAHJ) and the Col·legi de Periodistes de Catalunya.

-Gustau graduated in Journalism (1997) from Pompeu Fabra University; completed the Executive Program in Strategic Communication Management from ESADE Business School (2006); and has the Executive Certificate Program in Business Administration and Professional English from Georgetown University (2008).
+Gustau graduated from the Universitat Pompeu Fabra with a degree in Journalism (1997); completed the Executive Program in Strategic Communication Management from ESADE Business School (2006); and completed the Executive Certificate Program in Business Administration and Professional English from Georgetown University (2008).